 Frequently Asked Questions

-Our Admissions events are designed to familiarize you with the school, give you an opportunity to meet administrators and faculty, as well as tour the facilities and ask questions.
+- Our Admissions events are designed to familiarize you with the school, give you an opportunity to meet administrators and faculty, as well as tour the facilities and ask questions.
+Please join us for an admissions program, a group tour, or schedule an individualized tour through the Admissions Office.

-Admissions Program and Tour - Come join us for a program and tour.
+Admissions Events and Tour - Come join us for a program and tour.
 You'll meet the Headmaster, Administrators, Teachers, and Students.
+Register for and Admissions Event and Tour

 - By clicking Inquire Online and entering your contact information, the Admissions office will mail a viewbook to you.

-- Yes, prior to the classroom visit, an application should be submitted by online.
+- Yes, prior to the classroom visit, an application should be submitted online.

 - February 1st is the recommended application deadline.
 However, we complete application files and start offering enrollment to new families as early as February.
 Since space availability is limited, it is best to start the process early.